 Utility Function

-Under the classic economics assumption of rationality, everyone should act to maximize their “interest”.
-For any decision making activity including investing, if we could have a method to measure the “interest” of a decision, we could use simple optimization methods like calculus to find the best decision.
+Under the classic economics assumption of rationality, everyone acts to maximize their “interest.”
+For any decision-making activity—including investing—if we can measure the “interest” of a decision, we can use optimization methods like calculus to find the best choice.

-We can use the concept of utility to measure the “interest” of a decision.
-Utility is a measure of the satisfaction or benefit that an individual derives from consuming goods and services.
-The utility function is a mathematical representation of this concept, which assigns a numerical value to each possible outcome based on the individual’s preferences.
+The concept of utility allows us to quantify the “interest” of a decision.
+Utility measures the satisfaction or benefit an individual derives from consuming goods and services.
+The utility function is a mathematical representation of this idea, assigning a numerical value to each possible outcome based on individual preferences.

 Example:

-\[u(W) = \ln(W),\]Where $W$ is the wealth of the individual.
-The logical assumption should be that, the more wealth you have, the more utility you have.
-A rational person should always choose the option that maximizes their expectated utility, therefore:
+\[u(W) = \ln(W)\]where $W$ is the individual’s wealth.
+Logically, more wealth leads to higher utility.
+A rational person should always choose the option that maximizes their expected utility:

 Risk Aversion

-Risk aversion is a concept in economics and finance that describes an individual’s preference for certainty over uncertainty.
-Imaging following “fair” gamble:
+Risk aversion describes an individual’s preference for certainty over uncertainty.
+Consider the following “fair” gamble:

-Suppose you have initial wealth $W_0 = 1000$, then the expected wealth after the gamble is:
+Suppose your initial wealth is $W_0 = 1000$.
+The expected wealth after the gamble is:

 - $\pi$ is the risk premium